ReallySmallSoftware/cordova-plugin-firebase-crashlytics/README.md

 Set extra key/value integer value.
 Will only be logged in the event of a crash.

 # History
+## 0.0.5
+- Merge back in some iOS updates

+## 0.0.4
+- Updated gradle dependencies

 ## 0.0.3
 - Fix typo in README
 - Added embarrassing fix for logException()